 4) Set the strategic plan and path for the organization

-5) Attend two board meetings a year, one at the annual conference in December and another meeting in late May/early June.
+5) Attend two board meetings a year, one at the annual conference in December (including staying on the Wednesday after the conference ends) and another meeting in late May/early June.
 Board members are expected to cover the cost of attending the December meeting, but will be provided with limited stipends based on their distance from the AJS New York offices to help with the cost of attending the spring meeting.
 Other meetings, when needed, to vote on time-sensitive issues or to address pressing matters will be held virtually.

 6) Assist with fundraising for the organization including making a gift of any size to the AJS (there is no minimum required to sit on the Board), as well as to assist the Executive Director with fundraising initiatives, outreach, and strategy.